reelwatson/JavaPractice/README.md

 to focus on a mock "banking" system for the households of Dune, Frank Herbert's science fiction novel.
 This may change the ultimate shape of the project.

-Specific daily entries can be found on the project Wiki on GitHub.
 Branches are retained until they are successfully merged into main, at which point they are deleted.

 ## Technologies Used
 * Java and JUnit